How to Unblock a Shower Drain Without Chemicals

 - Rubber gloves (optional)

-Take off the shower drain cover if possible and use tiny brushes or a toothbrush to remove any hair or other debris the edges of the drain.
-Be sure to wear rubber gloves if necessary.
+Remove the shower drain cover If you can, and then use a small brush or toothbrush to scrub any hair or other debris from the drain’s edges.
+Make sure to wear rubber gloves when you need to.

-Pour one cup of baking soda down the drain followed by one cups of vinegar.
-Then cover with a rag or cloth.
-Cover the drain immediately with a clean cloth or a towel to ensure that the reaction doesn’t explode out of control!
+Place one teaspoon of baking soda into the drainage followed by a cups of vinegar.
+Cover the drain immediately with a clean cloth or a rag to ensure the reaction doesn’t fizz over the top!

 Step 4: Wait

-You should wait for around 30 minutes while the mixture works its magic.
+Take about 30 minutes as the mix is at work.
 It should sound like there is a fizz and bubbling.
-That’s a sign that it’s working!
+This means it’s working!

 Step 5: Drain using Boiling Water

-Take the cover off with care and flush with boiling water.
-This should help clear any remaining debris and ensure that your water is flowing freely.
+Clean the cover thoroughly and flush it out with hot water.
+This will help remove any debris that remains and ensure that your water is flowing smoothly again.

 Method 2: Wire Hanger